Search: 1186 results

 And the wife conceived and bare a son the same season that Elisha had said unto her, "As soon as the fruit could have life."

 So they poured out for the men to eat.
-And it came to pass, as they were eating of the pottage, that they cried out, and said, O thou man of God, there is death in the pot.
-And they could not eat thereof.
+It happened, as they were eating of the stew, that they cried out, and said, "Man of God, there is death in the pot!"
+They could not eat of it.

 He said, "If Yahweh doesn't help you, from where could I help you?
 From of the threshing floor, or from the winepress?"